 - Dataset Bounds:

-If the original image set has no extent, the right and top values in the dataset bounds of the properties panel represent the resolution multiplied by the number of columns and resolution multiplied by the number of rows, respectively.
+Note:If the original image dataset has no bounds, the right and top values in the dataset bounds of the properties panel represent the resolution * number of columns and resolution * number of rows, respectively.

-- Copy and Paste:Click the Copy button to copy the current dataset bounds.
-You can also click the Paste button to set the left, bottom, right, and top values of the copied bounds to the current extent.
+- Copy and Paste: Click the Copy button to copy the current dataset bounds, or click the Paste button to set the copied bounds' left, bottom, right, and top values to the current range.

 Coordinate System

-Click Coordinate System in the Properties panel to switch the display to the coordinate system information of the currently selected image dataset.
+Click Coordinate System in the Properties panel to switch the panel display to the coordinate system information of the currently selected image dataset.
 The parameters are described as follows:

 - Coordinate System: Displays the coordinate system information of the image dataset.